Jump Up! (Elton John album): Outtakes

-Outtakes from Jump Up! include "At This Time in My Life", "Desperation Train", "I'm Not Very Well", "Jerry's Law", "Moral Majority", "Waking Up in Europe" and "The Ace of Hearts and the Jack of Spades".
+Two B-sides from the album include "Take Me Down to the Ocean" (issued as the B-side of "Empty Garden") and "Hey Papa Legba" (the B-side of "Blue Eyes").
+Other outtakes from Jump Up! include "At This Time in My Life", "Desperation Train", "I'm Not Very Well", "Jerry's Law", "Moral Majority", "Waking Up in Europe" and "The Ace of Hearts and the Jack of Spades".
 They all have yet to see circulation, either on bootlegs or officially.

 However, "Desperation Train" was later recorded and released by John's lyricist Bernie Taupin on his 1987 album, Tribe, with a new melody written by Martin Page.